Make Calls on Samsung Galaxy S4

 - 10.3 Can´t hear the caller and he can´t hear me?

-- 10.4 I have tried ending a conference call but when I ta the menu button manage call doesn't pop up. just message, memo and contacts. what should I do?
+- 10.4 I have tried ending a conference call, but when I tap the menu button - Manage Call - doesn't pop up.
+I just get Message, Memo and Contacts.
+What should I do?

-- 10.5 Ok if I'm talking to someone and someone else calls me and I click over and answer their call, How do I join both of their calls?
+- 10.5 OK if I'm talking to someone and someone else calls me and I click over and answer their call, How do I join both of the calls?